laboon/CS1530_Fall2016/syllabus.md

 ### Class 2 - Object-Oriented Analysis and Design
   * Breaking down a project into objects
-  * Design patterns
+  * Intro to Design patterns
   * SPRINT 2 ENDS; SPRINT 3 BEGINS

 ## WEEK 7 (Week of 17 Oct)